TransactionAuthorizationProtocol/TAIPs/TAIPs/taip-7.md

 - `aboutAgent` - OPTIONAL Requesting presentation about a specific Agent representing a party in the transaction.
 Eg. `originator` or `beneficiary` in [TAIP-3]
 - `credentials` - REQUIRED [JSON-LD] Object containing requested credentials for each accepted `@type` of party

+The `credentials` object has key's for each acceptable [JSON-LD] Type together with an array of required attributes as strings.

 ```json
 {